linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Europe Withdraws 17,045,500 of Gold

-"European withdrawals of gold amounting to  $17,045,500 were reported yesterday by the Federal Reserve Bank of New York.
-Imports of$ 1,070,200 from Canada and $575,000 from India were also announced, and an increase of $100,000 in gold earmarked for foreign accounts was shown."
+"European withdrawals of gold amounting to  \$17,045,500 were reported yesterday by the Federal Reserve Bank of New York.
+Imports of\$ 1,070,200 from Canada and \$575,000 from India were also announced, and an increase of \$100,000 in gold earmarked for foreign accounts was shown."

 -New York Times